2009 Saturday, September 26, Smithsonian Free Day Nashville, Tennessee

 I was a beautifully restored hotel building that was once a train depot.

-We walked back to the car and we were going to visit the Hermitage but got turned around.
+We walked back to the car and were going to visit the Hermitage, but we got turned around.

-It had been a long day and we had walked miles so I decided to go home.
+It had been a long day, and we had walked a mile, so I decided to go home.

 We stopped in Lawrenceburg to take some pictures of the downtown area and historic markers.